k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 ### Verify you've met the prerequisites

 You will need storage for the backups.
-This topic shows the use of AWS S3 buckets.
+This topic shows the use of Amazon S3 buckets.

-* If you'll use AWS S3, before proceeding with the configuration described below, verify that you know:
+* If you'll use Amazon S3, before proceeding with the configuration described below, verify that you know:
   * The `aws_access_key_id` and `aws_secret_access_key` values
-  * The `name` of the S3 bucket
+  * The `name` of the Amazon S3 bucket
-  * The region assigned to the S3 bucket
+  * The region assigned to the Amazon S3 bucket

   Contact your IT team if they manage those assets.
 You'll provide those details in edited versions of the sample [medusa-bucket-key.yaml](medusa-bucket-key.yaml) and [backup-restore-values.yaml](backup-restore-values.yaml) files.
-For information about the S3 setup steps, see this helpful [readme](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/aws_s3_setup.md).
+For information about the Amazon S3 setup steps, see this helpful [readme](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/aws_s3_setup.md).

 * Add and update the following repo, which has in one chart all the settings for K8ssandra plus the backup/restore settings: